Google Adwords Auto Call Extensions are Coming!

 - Select the option “Do not use specific automated extensions for this account”

-If you want to gain a more detailed understanding about what this update and others like it from Google will do for your company in 2017, be sure to contact us at Stigan Media.
+If you want to gain a more detailed understanding about what this update and others like it from Google will do for your company in 2017, be sure to contact our digital marketing agency in Vancouver.
 Our experienced team of digital marketing experts will help you make the most of your business’ website, no matter how large or small your client base, by keeping you ahead of the game when it comes to new updates and policies from Google.
 Feel free to contact us at our Vancouver office to set up a consultation, or follow us via Facebook and Twitter to receive more helpful tips and updates like this!